RezaShahrestani/programme/courses/Foundation/javascript-foundation/week3/assignment.md

 - Improve the `showStatus` function by only showing the number of actitivies for that specific day.
 - Create a function for calculating the activity a user has spent the most time on.

-## Bonus homework
+## Bonus assignment

-The bonus homework for this week (for those of you want an extra challenge) do the following:
+The bonus assignment for this week (for those of you want an extra challenge) do the following:

 - <https://www.codewars.com/kata/job-matching-number-1/train/javascript>
 - <https://www.codewars.com/kata/job-matching-number-2/train/javascript>